-OOSE provide a conceptual framework for approaching diseases and potential therapy (see table below); Observation, prophylaxis, empirical, therapeutic trial, and specific therapy.
-Of these, the first and the last, are, sadly, the least used.
-For interns and resident, the motto is ‘Don’t just stand there, do something’, and with the pressures to shorten hospital stay as much as possible, simply watching the patient is a luxury few can afford.
+OOSE provide a conceptual framework for approaching diseases and potential therapy (see table below).
+Observation, prophylaxis, empirical therapy, therapeutic trial, and specific therapy.
+Of these the first and the last are, sadly, the least used.
+For interns and resident, the motto is ‘Don’t just stand there, do something’, and with the pressures to shorten a hospital stay as much as possible, simply watching the patient is a luxury few can afford.
 As an experienced physician, I feel much more comfortable with the motto, ‘Don’t just do something, stand there’, or as the paper calls it “masterly inactivity.”
 As my wife can attest, I am the master of doing nothing.

 Specific therapy in infectious diseases is not as common as I would like given the vagaries of growing the infecting organisms and the degree to which one wants to maximize diagnostic certainty.
 I could probably get the etiology of every pneumonia admitted to the hospital with an open lung biopsy, but it would hardly be worth the resultant morbidity and mortality.

-Since cultures are often negative, the empiric course of therapy may morphs into a therapeutic trial.
+Since cultures are often negative, the empiric course of therapy may morph into a therapeutic trial.

 After setting the therapeutic framework in place, OOSE proceeds, with case reports, to describe fallacies in antibiotic therapy that lead to the wrong therapeutic interventions.
 There is, in medicine, a long tradition of using cases as illustrative of problems, but not as anecdotal evidence for the proof of a hypothesis.
 We all remember concepts when they are applied to specific patients and specific cases.

 - Broader is better.